 Use YouTube’s Closed Caption Tool

-YouTube is a free resource that can give you the best of both worlds: ease of use and all the added benefits of that SRT file, and I like to use it as a great shortcut to get those subtitles up and running.
+YouTube is a free resource that offers the best of both worlds: ease of use and all the added benefits of an SRT file.
+I like to use it as a great shortcut to get those subtitles up and running.

-For this part of the tutorial, we’re going to assume that you’ve already decided to get a full transcript of your video ahead of time, and all you need to do is copy and paste directly into the video itself.
+For this part of the tutorial, we will assume that you’ve already decided to obtain a full transcript of your video in advance, and all you need to do is copy and paste it directly into the video itself.

 You can use YouTube’s manual subtitle tool, copying the subtitles and closed captions into the “subtitle creator box.”
-Ensure that it’s syncing up with the voiceover narration here by listening carefully, and then going back and listening a second time.
-If any of the subtitle doesn’t line up with what’s being said out loud, you can edit the timestamp easily.
+Ensure that it’s syncing up with the voiceover narration by listening carefully and then going back to hear it a second time.
+If any of the subtitles don’t line up with what’s being said out loud, you can edit the timestamp easily.

-YouTube does a lot of the timestamp formatting here for you, which is a huge advantage, especially since you can actually download a perfectly-formatted SRT file directly from YouTube once your subtitles are complete and published.
-This allows you to only create the file once, and you can then use it to create dynamic subtitles on your videos when you publish them to other platforms, too.
+YouTube handles a lot of the timestamp formatting for you, which is a significant advantage, especially since you can download a perfectly formatted SRT file directly from YouTube once your subtitles are complete and published.
+This allows you to create the file only once, and you can then use it to generate dynamic subtitles for your videos when publishing them to other platforms.

 Transcription: The Secret for Ensuring Closed Caption Accuracy

-Instead of trying to create subtitles in real time, most creators have found that outsourcing the transcription work is their best bet, especially for longer videos that go past a minute long.
+Instead of trying to create subtitles in real-time, most creators have found that outsourcing the transcription work is their best bet, especially for longer videos that exceed a minute in length.
 Auto-transcribe tools, after all, typically do a horrific job when it comes to accuracy, and that effect only worsens when even the slightest accent is thrown into the mix.

 When it comes to transcription, it’s always a good choice to hire professionals.
 Agencies like ours guarantee up to 99% accuracy on all video transcriptions, and all you have to do is send us a video or audio file and let us know how you’d like us to proceed.
+For example, we can perform verbatim transcription of your recordings if you need a text version of every word said, including the fillers such as “ahs” and “uh-hms”.
 Since we’re taking this time-consuming task off your hands while ensuring great quality, it makes it easier for you to scale your video campaigns overall, which can help you maximize their results.

 Level Up Your Videos With AI Voice Generators